 Most canker sores heal within a week, so many advise to just wait for them to go away.
 But there are some home remedies you can use to speed up the healing process.
 If you’re wondering what helps canker sore pain, be sure to check out the remedies below:

 1. Homemade mouthwashes

 If you want a tried and tested treatment for canker sores, hydrogen peroxide should definitely sit high on your list.
 Mix two ounces of hydrogen peroxide with two ounces of water.
 Rinse your mouth with this mixture at least four times a day.
 You can also use aloe juice as a mouthwash.

 2. Baking soda

-This kitchen staple is often used to get rid of acne, but baking soda for canker sore is another fantastic application.
+This kitchen staple is often used to get rid of acne, but baking soda for canker sores is another fantastic application.
 You can form a paste by mixing baking soda with water.
-Apply the paste directly on the sore.
+Apply the paste directly to the sore.
 You can also use the hydrogen peroxide and water mixture mentioned above.
-Follow it with an application milk of magnesia.
+Follow it with an application of milk of magnesia.